A vancomycin case study

 1. Dose it right from the start

-With 20/20 hindsight it is apparent that the patient was overdosed from the start.
-She had a "normal" serum creatinine, so she was given a "normal" dose.
-But of course, we know that renal function declines with age, therefore an 86 year old is not likely to have "normal" renal function.
-This patient's calculated creatinine clearance was 43 ml/min.
-An empiric dose of 1g Q 18 hours would have been a better choice.
+With 20/20 hindsight it is apparent that the patient was likely overdosed from the start.
+She had a normal serum creatinine, so she was given a normal dose.
+It is well documented that renal function declines with age without a change in serum creatinine.
+Therefore an 86 year old is unlikely to have the same renal function as a younger patient.
+This patient's calculated creatinine clearance was 40 ml/min.
+Based on an estimated half-life of 14 hours, a dose of 1g (15.5 mg/kg) every 18 hours may have been a better starting dose.

 2. Draw serum levels at steady-state

-This physician would order a dose change and then a serum level around the "fifth dose".
-There is nothing magic about the "fifth dose", instead, serum levels should be drawn at steady-state, approximately 3 to 5 times the half-life.
-Before ordering levels, one should attempt to estimate pk parameters and time to steady-state.
+After a dose change the clinician ordered a serum level "around the fifth dose".
+There is nothing magic about the fifth dose, instead, serum levels should be drawn at steady-state (approximately four times the half-life).
+Before ordering levels, one should attempt to estimate half-life and time to steady-state.
+Definitive conclusions are not possible with pre-steady state levels.

 3. Evaluate serum levels critically

-It is apparent that the high trough level on 12/2 was not a true reflection of the dose because it is completely out of context with the empiric model.
-We must be wary when evaluating serum levels.
-Remember Murphy's Law, things can and will go wrong.
-Nursing may administer the dose incorrectly, pharmacy may prepare the dose incorrectly, phlebotomist may draw the level incorrectly or the laboratory may analyze it incorrectly.
-When serum levels are so out of context, another set of levels should be drawn before making a drastic dose change.
+It is likely that the high trough level on 12/2 was not a true reflection of the dose because it is completely out of context with the empiric model.
+We must be cautious when evaluating serum levels.
+Nursing may administer the dose incorrectly, pharmacy may prepare the dose incorrectly, the phlebotomist may draw the level incorrectly or the laboratory may analyze it incorrectly.
+When serum levels are so out of context, consider ordering another set of levels before making a drastic dose change.

 4. Avoid drastic dose changes

 The patient was prescribed 2g/day then 1g/day then 500mg/day then back up to 1g/day.
-Large dose changes will cause "see-saw" serum levels which are nearly impossible to evaluate, leading to dose chasing.
-Instead, if the levels are high, hold the next dose long enough to allow the trough level to drop down to normal.
+Large dose changes may cause "see-saw" serum levels which are nearly impossible to evaluate, leading to dose chasing.
+Instead, if the levels are high, estimate the half-life and hold the next dose long enough to allow the trough level to drop down to normal.
 Then decrease the maintenance dose, but don't make a 100% change.
-The high trough level on 12/2 was most likely a holdover from the original dosing regimen, the dose should have been held to allow the trough to fall to WNL, followed by a modest change in dose.
+The high trough level on 12/2 was likely a holdover from the original dosing regimen, the dose should have been held to allow the trough to fall to WNL, followed by a modest change in dose.

 The last two sets of levels seem to indicate accumulation of vancomycin.
 There are recent data to suggest that prolonged treatment with vancomycin (>10 days) may result in a decline in the drug's clearance despite stable renal function.